Necessary permit documents

 Most major projects will require permits of some kind (building permits and/or planning permits).
 This is necessary to ensure that all buildings meet minimum standards which protect its occupants and neighbors in everyday living and in the case of emergencies or natural disasters.
 Some minor projects are allowed without obtaining building permits.
 However, depending upon the project, other permits (planning permits, encroachment permits, special activities permits, etc.) may be required.
 In either case, the construction of such projects should be in conformance with all applicable codes.
 Some of the projects which do not require a building permit are:

-- Retaining walls or planter boxes which are no more than 4′ in height (measured from the bottom of the footing to the top of the wall) and do not support another structure, fence, or take on additional loads.
+- Retaining walls or planter boxes which are no more than 4′ in height (measured from the bottom of the footing to the top of the wall) and do not support another structure, fence, or impounding Class I, II, or IIIA liquids.

 Minor improvements typically not needing a permit: